josefmoeggis/AIS1002_Project_Mappe/README.md

 I landed on this idea considering it was quite different from most other projects, which were mainly games.
 In addition, this project, although not useful or accurate enough for real world simulations, seemed like something on the more educational side.

+#### How it works
+The parameters you can change are:
+- Airspeed
+- Angle of attack
+- Temperature at sea level
+- Altitude

+In addition, you have the option of switching between three different aircraft.

 ### What has been added